emmettturtle/heads_up_poker/README.md

 ## What's next?
 This is only the first itteration of this game.
 As I learn more I plan on coming back to it and updating the game to be better.
 Ironing out bugs and making the UI look and feel better will be a priority but mostly I want to make the Emmett bot really good.
-This will definetly be a challenge and at some point I would want to implement some machine learning to truly make Emmett unbeatable!
+This will definetly be a challenge and at some point I would want to implement some machine learning so Emmett can teach itself!
 As my skills improve so will Emmett's :)